tumeden/twitch-questions/README.md

 # Twitch Chat Logger and Viewer for Twitch

 This is a Twitch chat logger and real-time viewer that connects to a Twitch channel, logs chat messages, and provides a real-time web interface using `socket.io` and `express`.
-It can also log messages containing `!question` to a separate log file.
+It can also log messages containing `!question` & @channelowner to a separate log file.

 ## Features